 First and foremost, if a person is actively suicidal, meaning they have a plan and they are ready to take action, seek medical attention.
 Beyond that, if someone comes to you and is feeling like they want to die by suicide, there are some ways that you can respond that will be most helpful.

 Next, assist the person in identifying some coping skills to use.
-For example, they may know that distraction helps them cope with urges.
-Ask them what they think might help.
+They may know that distraction helps them cope with urges, so ask them what they think might help.
 If their therapist has a 24-hour skills coaching line, the person can also utilize that.

 How to Find a Therapist

-There are many ways to find a qualified therapist who can offer a safety net to process your emotions related to what’s happening within the BPD dynamic and help you build additional self-care skills.
-You can begin this process by browsing through an online therapist directory which allows you to narrow things down by cost, location and specialty.
+There are many ways to find the right therapist who can offer a safety net to process your emotions related to what’s happening within the BPD dynamic and help you build additional self-care skills.
+You can begin this process by browsing through an online therapist directory which allows you to narrow providers down by cost, location, and specialty.

-While offering support to someone with BPD may be challenging, having the right tools and strategies can make a huge difference.
-Learning about BPD, validating their emotions, taking care of your own mental health, encouraging them to use self-help tools and to seek therapy can be healthy ways that can help you help them.
-In the long run this can enhance your relationship and interactions while also ensuring you maintain your mental health.
+While helping someone with BPD may be challenging, having the right tools and strategies can make a huge difference.
+Learning about BPD, validating their emotions, taking care of your mental health, encouraging them to use self-help tools, and seeking therapy can be healthy ways to provide support.
+In the long run, this can enhance your relationship and interactions while also ensuring you maintain your mental health.

 For Further Reading